onahMo/onahMo/README.md

-- 👋 Hi, I’m @onahMo
+- 👋 Hi, I’m Onalenna Emmanuel Montsho
-- 👀 I’m interested in data analytics, software development and cryptocurrency
+- 👀 I’m interested in Data Analytics, Software Development and Data Science
-- 🌱 I’m currently learning penetration testing/Ethical Hacking
+- 🌱 I’m currently learning Data Sciences
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on social media:instagram = @onah_programmer
+- 📫 How to reach me on social media:Linkedin www.linkedin.com/in/onalenna-emmanuel-montsho

 <!---
 onahMo/onahMo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.